jamesmacwhite/gedling-borough-council-bin-calendars/API.md

 ## Running the API locally

-You can locally run the Cloudflare Worker which the API uses through wrangler.
+You can locally run the Cloudflare Worker through wrangler.

 ```
 npx wrangler dev